 - Time Warner Native Producing Fellowship - This fellowship emerging Native American producers through attendance of the Sundance Film Festival and of a Creative Producing Summit, travel to an international film market, and a grant for project support.

 Episodic Storytelling: This Sundance runs two labs for what it calls episodic storytelling, focused on writers developing work for television and online platforms.
 Details are provided below:

 - Episodic Story Lab - This lab supports first time writers in a variety of media, including features, documentaries, theater, and fiction, who are developing an episodic series.
-Applicants must have a completed pilot script and an overview of the development of the series, and cannot have sold a pilot or pitch to a studio that has been produced.
+Applicants must have a completed pilot script and an overview of the development of the series, and they cannot have pitched to a studio or sold a pilot that has been produced.
 Writers from communities that have been underrepresented in the television industry are given priority.

-New Frontier: This initiative supports the development of narrative storytelling in emergent media, including film, gaming, theater, comic books, design and web native art.
+New Frontier: This initiative supports the development of narrative storytelling in emergent media, including film, gaming, theater, comic books, design, and web native art.
 It includes the New Frontier Story Lab, which supports artists developing stories using new media and technologies.
 Alumni of this lab become eligible for the New Frontier Artist Residency Program.
-Day Labs are also supported at various venues across the country.
+It also supports Day Labs at various venues across the country.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)